 Effective performance planning: steps, benefits, and challenges

-performance planning is a process that helps align an organisation’s goals with the performance of its employees.
+Performance planning is a process that helps align an organisation’s goals with the performance of its employees.
 By setting clear, measurable objectives, it ensures that everyone in the organisation is working towards the same targets.
 This approach boosts individual productivity and drives overall organisational success.
 In this blog post, we’ll explore the key components, benefits, and steps involved in effectively implementing performance planning in your workplace.

 Understanding performance planning